 Church of St. Mary in Caerhun was probably built in the 13th century by the Cistercians from the Maenan abbey.
 It was erected within the earth ramparts of the Roman fort of Canovium.
 In the fifteenth century, the temple was rebuilt and enlarged.
 In 1591, the chapel was added to the building, founded by Edward Williams and his wife Grace, according to a prominent Latin inscription (Edward was the Sheriff of Caernarfon in 1570).
 In the 19th century and then in the second half of the 20th century, the church underwent renovations.

 The church was built of local, unworked stone, but some of red sandstone blocks, possibly of Roman origin from the ruins of Fort Canovium were also used.
 The roof, on the other hand, was thatched, later replaced with slate.
 Originally, the building consisted only of a long nave without an externally separated chancel.
 It was illuminated by narrow, pointed windows, grouped in a triad in the eastern wall.
+The entrance was traditionally located in the western part of the southern wall, where a semicircular portal was created.

 Inside, the nave and the presbytery were topped with a magnificent 14th or 15th-century wooden truss with arched collar beams.
 The secular part of the church was probably separated from the priestly section with the main altar by a wooden rood screen.
 On the side of the altar, a niche was created, most likely housing a statue of Mary until the Reformation.